sneha66n/sneha66n/readme.md

 # 💫 About Me:
 I'm working on myself<br>looking forward to collaborating with others<br> learning animation.<br>My bio: I may look rude at first but sweet afterwards...
 I love to be productive, and I'm a Swiftie.
-<br>Fun fact: I get a new crush every 2 days. 😄

 <hr>